romeerez/orchid-orm/packages/docs/src/guide/query-builder-callbacks.md

 ## beforeUpdate, afterUpdate

-`beforeUpdate` and `afterUpdate` callbacks will run only on update query:
+`beforeUpdate` and `afterUpdate` callbacks will run only on the update query:

 ```ts
 await Table